 The oasis boasts an impressive list of free museum and tour activities around the community that are open to all.
 To see what you can do and see for free, refer to this list.

 - Palm Springs Art Museum: The Palm Springs Art Museum in downtown Palm Springs offers an impressive collection of art and interactive exhibits for guests of all ages.
-Free admission is available every Thursday night, during the Palm Springs Village Fest, from 4 p.m. to 8 p.m., as well as every second Sunday of the month.
+Free admission is available every Thursday night, during the Palm Springs Village Fest, from 5 p.m. to 7 p.m.

 - Palm Springs Art Museum in Palm Desert: Much like the Palm Springs Art Museum, this location offers a wonderful assortment of art, exhibits and experiences as well.
 It is located on Highway 111 in Palm Desert and offers free admission to the public everyday.